mdsol/appconnect-ios/README.md

 #### Requirements:
 Email to have the following:
 •  Any valid and unique email
+•  Use the id of a security question that is not deprecated

 Password to have the following
 •  At least 8 characters long